runpod/docs/docs/tutorials/pods/build-docker-images.md

 ## Conclusion

-In this tutorial, you used Bazel as an alternative way to build Docker images from inside Runpod containers and push them to Docker Hub.
-The key steps are:
+In this tutorial, you learned how to use Bazel to build and push Docker images from inside RunPod containers.

-1. Pulling an existing base image by digest
-2. Adding custom files as a new layer
-3. Pushing the image to a registry

-Now you can create custom Docker images for your own use.
+By following the steps outlined, you can now create and utilize custom Docker images for your RunPod templates.
-The techniques shown here can be extended to build more complex images as needed.
+The techniques demonstrated can be further expanded to build more complex images, providing a flexible solution for your containerization needs on RunPod.